marinaoreskovic/pet-shop/README.md

-# pet-store
+# pet-shop
-A Node.js-based e-commerce platform for pet accessories, developed for a Coderhouse course.
+A e-commerce platform for pet accessories, developed for a Node.js - Coderhouse course.